SantiagoMercurio/Flutter-project-to-Firebase/README.md

 This guide will help you set up Firebase in your Flutter project for both Android and iOS.

+---

 ### 1. Prerequisites

 - Flutter installed ([Install guide](https://docs.flutter.dev/get-started/install))
 - Dart SDK installed
 - A Firebase account ([Sign up here](https://firebase.google.com/))
-- The Firebase CLI and FlutterFire CLI installed
+- Firebase CLI and FlutterFire CLI installed
+- Xcode (macOS only) for iOS builds
+- Android Studio or equivalent setup for Android

+---

 ### 2. Add Firebase Dependencies